Types of Natural Stone for Home Decoration

 - small architectural forms, including fountains

-An underground rock, similar in appearance to granite, but distinguished by its less pronounced granularity and the absence of quartz (this makes syenite more suitable for processing).
-It is used in construction in the same way as granites.
+A plutonic rock, similar in appearance to granite but distinguished by its less pronounced granularity and the absence of quartz (which makes syenite easier to work).
+It is used in construction in the same way as granite.

-Color palette: usually darker than granites, they can be gray, gray-blue, pink, pinkish-gray; the color depends on the presence of dark-colored minerals (pyroxene, hornblende, etc.).
+Color palette: usually darker than granite; it can be gray, gray-blue, pink, or pinkish-gray.
+The color depends on the presence of dark-colored minerals (pyroxene, hornblende, and others).

-Physical properties: syenites have high resistance to pressure and loads, well tolerate temperature jumps, are fire-resistant, have a low coefficient of water absorption, are well polished.
-Density 2600-2800 kg/m2, Strength 150-300 MPa.
+Physical properties: syenites have high resistance to pressure and loads, tolerate temperature swings well, are fire-resistant, have a low water-absorption coefficient, and take a good polish.
+Density: 2,600-2,800 kg/m2.
+Strength: 150-300 MPa.

-- cladding of plinths and facades, floors and walls inside buildings
+- cladding of plinths and facades, and of floors and walls inside buildings

 - paving of sites and paths